Ford Taunus TC: Argentina

 The "TC2" (1976–1979) Taunus/Cortina was never produced in Argentina.
 Production switched directly in 1980 from the Taunus TC to the "TC3"/"Cortina 80".
 Both saloon (2.0 L, 2.3 Ghia and 2.3 Ghia S) and Coupé (2.3 GT, 2.3 SP and 2.3 SP5) were produced, though again the estate-bodied cars and the two-door saloons were excluded from the Argentinian line-up.
 As part of the 1980 upgrade, Ford introduced a face-lifted version of the "TC1" fastback coupé, since 1975 produced only in Argentina, featuring the TC3 nose and its own unique taillights layout.
 These post-1980 Argentine Taunus fastback coupés also featured improved performance and a refashioned interior: they used the name "Taunus SP" or "Taunus SP 5", the "5" referring to the five-speed manual gearbox now available as an option.
 Apart from the five-speed option, the transmission choice, as for the European Taunus TCs, lay between a four-speed manual and, for larger engined cars, a three-speed automatic gearbox.

 The Argentine Taunus TC models did not share the European engine range, instead using the similar "Lima" engine — for Argentina with 2.0 as well as 2.3 litres displacement.
 This was derived from the "Pinto" engine but differed in several respects.
 The most powerful engine available in the Argentine Taunus was an updated version of the "Lima" with an upgraded camshaft, new exhaust headers and a twin barrel 36/36mm Solex carburetor.
 None of the Argentine Taunus models came with six-cylinder engines.

-In total, 197,031 Taunuses were built in Argentina.
+In total, 197,031 Taunus were built in Argentina.